Nawiab/Nawiab/README.md

 <div align="center">

 ## Victor Ribeiro Boechat
-A high school student who works as a full-stack developer at @sigcoding.
+An university student who works as a full-stack developer at @bemprotegteech.

 Victor's objective is to be a expert developer and collaborate to awesome projects where he can learn and improve his abilities.